How Much Does It Cost to Replace a Garage Door Sensor? [2025 Data]

 • Pressure sensor: monitors weight on the door.

-• Smart sensor: is similar to the contact sensor, but uses electronic proximity.
+• Smart sensor: is similar to the contact sensor but uses electronic proximity.

 Size

 Size doesn’t play a large factor in the total cost because the sensor doesn't do any heavy lifting itself.
-The sensor acts like a remote control, which means a very lightweight piece sending an electronic signal to the garage door motor doesn't need to weigh any different, regardless if it’s controlling a 300-pound door or a 30-pound one.
+The sensor acts like a remote control, which means a very lightweight piece sending an electronic signal to the garage door motor doesn't need to weigh any different, regardless of whether it’s controlling a 300-pound door or a 30-pound one.

 Labor